ShunitTruzman/ai-assistant-agent/README.md

 evaluator LLM checks the result and either accepts it, asks you for input, or sends it back for another attempt.
 Runs in a small Gradio web UI.

-> ⚠️ This agent can run arbitrary Python and browse the web on your machine.
-Run it locally as a
-> demo; don't expose it to untrusted input.

 ## How it works

 ```